Standards and Guidelines for Verified Illinois Social Media Accounts

 6. Follow the campus branding guidelines

-- Use profile pictures consistent with the interim social media brand standards.
+- Use profile pictures consistent with the social media brand standards.
 Profile pictures should include the Block I. Do not use profile pictures with the column I or a logo other than the Block I. Units may use the template provided, or reach out to Public Affairs to have a profile image created.

-- Mention in the account bio that the unit account is part of the University of Illinois at Urbana-Champaign.
+- Mention in the account bio that the unit account is part of the University of Illinois Urbana-Champaign.

 Examples of acceptable account bios